ADA COMPLIANT KIOSKS

-All of Meridian’s Self-Service Kiosks Can be Designed and Built for ADA Compliance
+All of Meridian’s Self Service Kiosks can be Built for ADA Compliance

 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, State and local government services, public accommodations, commercial facilities, and transportation.
 ADA standards ensure that buildings and facilities are accessible to the more than 54 million Americans with disabilities.